Kamperhub/kamperhub-app/src/FIREBASE_SETUP_CHECKLIST.md

 ---

-### Step 3.5: CRITICAL - Why Google Tasks API Isn't on a Key List (API Keys vs. OAuth 2.0)
-(Instructions Unchanged and Correct)

----

-(The remaining steps 3.6 through 8 remain correct and unchanged.)
+(The remaining steps 3.5 through 8 remain correct and unchanged.)